Financial-Times/origami-registry-ui/RUNBOOK.md

 ## Release Details

 The application is deployed to QA whenever a new commit is pushed to the `master` branch of this repo on GitHub.
-To release to production, the QA application must be [manually promoted through the Heroku interface](https://dashboard.heroku.com/pipelines/c206786a-73a4-4cbc-90dc-58db19255704).
+To release to production, a git tag is created and push to GitHub.

 ## Key Management Details